Feastday Highlights: The Visitation

 Mary greets Elizabeth and “when Elizabeth heard Mary’s greeting, the infant leaped in her womb, and Elizabeth, filled with the Holy Spirit,” replies: “Most blessed are you among women, and blessed is the fruit of your womb.”
 This response is now repeated daily across the world as the second phrase of the Hail Mary.

-And then we hear Mary's response to Elizabeth, an overflow of praise of God and her humility in the beautiful Magnificat:
+Then we hear Mary’s response to Elizabeth, an overflow of praise of God and her humility in the beautiful Magnificat:

 My soul proclaims the greatness of the Lord;